PoisotLab/PLMT/README.md

 ## What do you get?

-- `critic.pl` -- a perl script that will transform *CriticMarkup* into the commands used by LaTeX `trackchanges.sty`
+- `critic.sh` -- a shell script that will transform *CriticMarkup* into the commands used by LaTeX `trackchanges.sty`
 - `Makefile` -- just type `make`, boom, PDF
 - `plmt.tex` -- the LaTeX template
 - `trackchanges.sty` -- the LaTeX style file for track changes (released under the *GPL v2.0*!)